Alan Knott: Playing career

 Knott helped England regain the Ashes in England in 1977.
 His highest score of 135 came in the third test of this series, helping to turn the tide in a struggling England innings.
 This remains as of 2022 the highest score by an England wicket-keeper in the Ashes.
 Previously however he had been persuaded by England colleague Tony Greig to join Kerry Packer's World Series Cricket.
 This effectively put his England career on hold as the 'Packer players' were banned from Test cricket.
-When he returned to Tests after the end of World Series Cricket in 1980, he had very little success against a mighty West Indian side, averaging 5.14 in the series.
+When he returned to Tests after the end of World Series Cricket in 1980, he had very little success against a mighty West Indian team, averaging 5.14 in the series.
 He did not play in the tour of the West Indies that immediately followed, but was picked for the final two Tests of the famous 1981 Ashes series.
-Fittingly for one of England's greatest players, he ended his last Test against Australia at The Oval, with a score of 70 not out and an England series win, the fourth time he had ended a series on the side that won or retained the Ashes.
+Fittingly for one of England's greatest players, he ended his last Test against Australia at The Oval, with a score of 70 not out and an England series win, the fourth time he had ended a series on the team that won or retained the Ashes.

 Knott played for England in 20 one-day internationals, including the first one-day international of all and all of their matches in the first Cricket World Cup.
 He captained England in one one-day international in 1976 against the West Indies, incidentally the match in which Ian Botham made his international debut, and Graham Gooch his one-day international debut.

 Knott's England career came to an end when he chose to take part in the first rebel tour to South Africa in 1981-82, in defiance of the sporting ban against the apartheid state.
 For this he and the other rebels were banned from international cricket for three years.
 However, when the ban had expired, during the 1985 County Championship season, there were still some media commentators suggesting a recall to the Test team.

 After 22 seasons with Kent Knott announced his retirement from cricket at the end of that season aged 39.
 He was still regarded as one of the finest wicketkeepers in the country, and his reasons for retirement included concern over an ankle injury as well as concentrating on his sports shop in Herne Bay, Kent, and gymnasium business.